 Location is a prime factor in real estate investments.
-Whether you are buying a house, condo or vacation home choosing the right location is essential to reaping the most of the property.
-Understand that your property is an investment and choosing a small house in a great neighborhood could be a much better deal that a large house in a not-so-preferred neighborhood.
-If buying a condo try to choose a location that can make it easy for renters to travel.
+Whether you are buying a house, condo, or vacation home, choosing the right location is essential to reap most of the property.
+Understand that your property is an investment, and choosing a small house in a great neighbourhood could be a much better deal than a large house in a not-so-preferred neighbourhood.
+If buying a condo, try to choose a location that can make it easy for renters to travel.

 The price range could be one that your mortgage can comfortably cover and fits in your overall budget.
 Having a predetermined price in your head before you see properties can help you know what to expect.

 Most real estate agents said that even now people can be slightly hesitant to move out of the city.
 Sometimes widening your scope of location can give you access to better properties in great locales.
-Not only can you get more for your money but you can find a bigger property and a neighborhood that suits your lifestyle.
+Not only can you get more for your money, but you can find a bigger property and a neighbourhood that suits your lifestyle.

 Price your property at a price you actually expect to get.
-Don’t go overboard and price it too high.
+Please don’t go overboard and price it too high.
 Some genuine buyers may find it out of their budget and decide to stay away.
-Pricing it higher and negotiating it down later is not always a good strategy.
+Pricing is higher, and negotiating it down later is not always a good strategy.